How the Iran Conflict Affected Country Risk in Israel and the UAE

 How did the armed conflict with Iran affect the country risks of Israel and the Emirates?

-One of the key indicators of a country's investment attractiveness is the country risk premium (CRP).
-It is typically calculated based on the yield spread between sovereign bonds traded on international financial markets and long-term U.S. Treasury securities.
-Since 2004, we have been monitoring the dynamics of country risk on a monthly basis.
-For four dozen of the most investment-attractive countries, the results of these calculations are published in our analysis of investment attractiveness and country risk.
+One of the indicators of a country's investment attractiveness is the value of the country risk premium (CRP), which is usually calculated based on the yields of government securities on international stock exchanges relative to the long-term obligations of the US Treasury.
+Since 2004, we have been monitoring the dynamics of country risk values on a monthly basis.
+For four dozen of the most investment-interesting countries, the calculation results are published

 Author